belsrc/action-playground/README.md

 If you want to back commit any changes that occured in the actions (linting/prettier) you can use the `ad-m/github-push-action` action.
 In order to use it on branches dynamically, you will also need to pull out the branch name from the ref.
+It would probably also be a good idea to check to see if any files were actually modified in the previous step.
+This will avoid the "nothing to commit, working tree clean" if you try to commit nothing.

 ```yml
 clean: